Optical geometries: Optical geometry

-\begin{proposition} Let $(\mc{M},g,K)$ be an optical geometry with non-expanding non-shearing congruence of null geodesics $\mc{K}$ with leaf space $(\ul{\mc{M}}, \ul{H})$.
+\begin{prop} Let $(\mc{M},g,K)$ be an optical geometry with non-expanding non-shearing congruence of null geodesics $\mc{K}$ with leaf space $(\ul{\mc{M}}, \ul{H})$.
 Let $k$ be a generator of affinely parametrised geodesics of $\mc{K}$.
-Then the twist endomorphism $F$ associated to $k$ descends to an endomorphism of $\ul{H}$ on $\ul{\mc{M}}$. \end{proposition}
+Then the twist endomorphism $F$ associated to $k$ descends to an endomorphism of $\ul{H}$ on $\ul{\mc{M}}$. \end{prop}

 \begin{proof} This follows immediately from Propositions \ref{prop-non-shearing}, Remark \ref{rem-twist-reductions} and the definition of twist endomorphism. \end{proof}

 A \emph{contact sub-Riemannian structure} on a $(2m+1)$-dimensional smooth manifold $\ul{\mc{M}}$ consists of a contact distribution $\ul{H}$ equipped with a bundle metric $\ul{h}$.